questdb/time-series-streaming-analytics-template/README.md

 ![github events dashboard](github_events_dashboard_screenshot.png)

+The template also includes a trading sample dataset with its own dashboard.
+The trading dataset contains real crypto currency trades observed between March 1st and March 12th 2024.

 All the components can be started with a single `docker-compose` command, or can be deployed independently.

 _Note_: All the components use the bare minimum configuration needed to run this template.
 Make sure you double check the configuration and adjust accordingly if you are planning to run this in production.

 ## Pre-requisites

-In order to run the ingestion scripts, you need a Github Token.
+In order to run the GitHub ingestion script, you need a Github Token.
 I recommend using a [personal token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) with read access to public repositories only.
+If you will be running only the trading dataset, you don't need any extra requirements.

 Once you have the token, you can set is as an environment variable and it will be picked up by all the scripts (and by docker-compose for the Jupyter Notebook environment)